LunaLovegoood/8-puzzle/README.md

-﻿# Game of 8
+﻿# 8-puzzle

-Solving game of 8
+Solving 8-puzzle with different algorithms using C++

 ---